AhmedSMG/CodingDojo/week13/prop.md

 > 2. Clean the data
 >   a.
 Drop securities where listed after 2005 or data not available
 >   b.
 Drop records where there is missing data
-> 3. Test different optimization methods(we may use Riskfolio-Lib)
+> 3. Test different optimization methods(we may use Riskfolio-Lib & Scipy)
 >     1. Equally weighted
 >     2. Top 5 Market Captial security from each sector
 >     3. Maximize Sharpe ratio